Klaus Ley, M.D.

 The presence of these smell receptors inside macrophages in the blood vessel wall was not known before Ley’s discovery.
 Many existing drugs target similar receptors in treatments for other ailments.
 Ley and his team plan to work on finding just the right drug that will stop the macrophages from attacking the body instead of helping it.

-By studying concentrated white blood cells of diverse populations, Ley seeks to understand how immune responses might differ for atherosclerosis and why.
-This exploration is essential to developing vaccines and treatments that work for as many people as possible.
+By studying concentrated white blood cells of diverse populations, Ley seeks to understand how immune responses in atherosclerosis differ — and why.
+This exploration exploration uses blood from patients with atherosclerosis (or not), and it's essential to developing vaccines and treatments that work for as many people as possible.

 As co-director of the new Immunology Center of Georgia, Ley will build on his research while also recruiting candidates to establish a world-class immunology research center focusing on vaccines, cancer immunology and vascular immunology.